 Is azodicarbonamide safe?

-Dr. Winter: The FDA considers azodicarbonamide to be Generally Recognized as Safe (GRAS) based on its normal use in food.
+Dr. Winter: Azodicarbonamide is an FDA-approved food additive.
 The toxicological concerns seem to stem from the potential exposures of workers to much higher levels of the chemical through inhalation, which is a very different scenario than is faced by consumers.
 There is also some concern about the formation of an azodicarbonamide breakdown product, semicarbazide, although those concerns primarily stem from the formation of this product from glass jars with plastic seals, and not from breads.

 The United States Food and Drug Administration (FDA), has issued an official statement regarding azodicarbonamide (added 2/9/14):